TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/datadog.md

 {{< img src="/img/pump/datadog-tyk-analytics-dashboard.jpeg" alt="Sample Datadog dashboard" >}}

+### Default Tyk Dashboard
+There is a default Tyk Dashboard under the Dashboards section on Datadog called Tyk Analytics Canvas.
+To use this dashboard you will need to make sure that your datadog agent deployment has the following tag `env:tyk-demo-env` and that your Tyk Pump configuration has `dogstatsd.meta.namespace` set to `pump`.
+You can also clone the default dashboard and change those values in the dashboard itself to visualize your analytics data as it flows into Datadog.

 ## Prerequisites

 - A working Datadog agent installed on your Environment.
 See the [Datadog Tyk integration docs](https://docs.datadoghq.com/integrations/tyk/) for more information.